What to see and do in Amsterdam

 Many people consider Amsterdam as the city of canals, tulips, coffeeshops and Red Light district, but the truth is that this city is much more than this: It offers a wide variety of museums, being the most important ones Rijksmuseum and Van Gogh Museum, and also countless art galleries.
 The architecture of the city is absolutely fascinating, mixing the beautiful small houses with 165 canals and 1.500 bridges.

 Once you book your tickets to Amsterdam, the first thing you should do is to find a hotel where you want to stay.
-I already have a great recommendation for you: CitizenM, (the blog post here).
-It was an absolutely amazing place, and I recommend it 100%.
+I already have a great recommendation for you: CitizenM, it’s an absolutely amazing place, and I recommend it 100%.
 An alternative you should consider when looking for a cool place to stay a bit more in the centre is The Hoxton.

 Once you leave your luggage in the hotel, it’s time to discover the city.